Quick Tips to Attract Pollinators to Your Garden

 Plant Pollinator's Favorites for an Earth-Friendly Garden

-Did you know that bees pollinate flowers, trees, and shrubs but so do other animals and insects!
+Did you know that bees pollinate flowers, trees, and shrubs but so do other animals and insects?
 Birds, bats, butterflies, moths, flies, beetles, wasps and small mammals are all also common pollinators.
 Bees, other animals, as well as the wind, can carry pollen from plant to plant.

 Worldwide, approximately 1,000 plants grown for food, beverages, fibers, spices, and medicines need to be pollinated by animals in order to produce the goods on which we depend.
 Foods and beverages produced with the help of pollinators include blueberries, chocolate, coffee, melons, peaches, pumpkins, vanilla, and almonds.
 All things that we as humans love to treat ourselves to.
 I know I couldn’t live without my coffee and chocolate!